nickdubber/Rock-Paper-Scissors/README.md

 Creating a rock papaer scissors game from scratch.
+It will be basic but good.